EdDataScienceEES/tutorial-Abigail-Louise/index.md

 - The p-value (`Pr(>F)`) - This is the p-value associated with the F-statistic.
 It is a probability value of how likely it is that your data would have occurred by random chance.
 The smaller the p-value, the less likely the results occurred at random.
 You compare the p-value to your significance level and if your p-value is lower, it suggests there is an effect/difference in your data.

+The most important value to examine is the __p-value__, which we compare to our significance level which is __0.05__.
+Our p-value indicates high significance, as it is much smaller than the threshold.
+This suggests a significant difference in abundance between the different habitats.

-Our significance level for this tutorial is 0.05.
-Why?
+Our significance level for this tutorial is 0.05. __Why?__

 This is widely adopted standard in statistics which represents the threshold for deciding significance.
 The significance level is the probability of making a type I error (false positive), so at 0.05 there is a 5% risk of concluding that there is an effect/difference when there is none.